 Often, this will include acting for disabled children or adults and/or their families challenging decisions by local authorities or health authorities in relation to their education and support needs.

 Applications are welcome from anyone.
 We will prioritise support and advice for anyone who is unable to access other sources of funds, including legal aid.
 We will also assess applications in consideration of the Grant Criteria; we have noted some of the checklist of factors below:

 Our experience of the numbers of people in need of support and advice means that we anticipate the Fund will be in high demand.
 We will treat every application fairly, without discrimination, and make decisions solely applying the criteria set out in the Mission Statement and Grant Criteria.
 In terms of accountability, with the consent of the successful applicant and/or their family, we also hope to report on the outcomes of cases that have been funded.

 The fund is limited each year, and so once the funds are exhausted applications will be closed until the following year.

-Please provide your contact details on the ‘contact us’ page of our website, and under the comments section of that page simply state ‘EHC Social Justice Fund application.’
-We will then email you within 3 working days setting out the information we will need to consider your application.
+Please send an email to firstname.lastname@example.org with the subject heading ‘EHC Social Justice Fund application.’
+We will respond within 3 working days setting out the information we need from you, to allow us to consider your application.

 Unfortunately, the expected demand does however mean that we will not usually provide feedback on unsuccessful applications.
 We expect that in most cases, unsuccessful applications will simply be because other applications at the time were stronger when considering the Mission Statement and Grant Criteria.